Public Nuisance No. 1

-Public Nuisance No. 1 is a 1936 British musical comedy film directed by Marcel Varnel and starring Frances Day, Arthur Riscoe and Muriel Aked.
-It was made at Beaconsfield Studios.
+Public Nuisance No. 1 (also known as Public Nuisance No. 1 A Musical Extravaganza) is a 1936 British musical comedy film directed by Marcel Varnel and starring Frances Day, Arthur Riscoe and Muriel Aked.
+It was written by Franz Arnold, Roger Burford, Robert Edmunds and Val Guest and made at Beaconsfield Studios.
 The screenplay concerns a young man who goes to work as a waiter at his uncle's hotel in Nice.